-V.Ilyukhin highlighted the following: "The events in Sumgayit were provoked by Armenians.
-This proved to be beneficial for Armenia.
+Armenia.
 They played "Sumgayit card"...
 They played a grand performance on a great tragedy".
-12

 Armenians were highly determined and the Soviet KGB was fully competent.
 Leaving behind little trace, they recruited and utilized an enthusiastic criminal of Armenian origin, namely Eduard Grigoryan who deliberately manipulated, radicalized and maneuvered local protesters and criminals.
 Under Grigoryan's guidance improvised weapons such as metal rods, pipes and sharpened metal were used to hunt down Armenians in their homes, to injure, kill, and rape them in a show of chaos that lasted from February 27 to February 29.
 Soviet authorities and troops were given orders not to intervene, and as a result, 26 Armenians and 6 Azerbaijanis lost their lives.
 A certain scenario had been written and played out and news reports had been transmitted to worldwide with exceptional speed.
 However, the premeditated, organized nature of the unrests was never fully recognized or further investigated.
-One consequence of such impunity was that the true masterminds and organizers of those events were neither revealed nor brought to responsibility.
+One consequence of such impunity was that the true masterminds and organizers of those event were neither revealed nor brought to responsibility.

-Once the Sumgayit events were over and order was re-established in the city, Armenians' outcry for Nagorno-Karabakh reached new heights.
-With the help of the Armenian diaspora and lobbies abroad, Armenian nationalists demanded that Nagorno-Karabakh should be annexed to Armenia.
-The implications of this isolated incident were strategically used.
-Claiming that Armenians were no longer safe in Azerbaijan, Armenians intensified their policy of ethnic cleansing of Azerbaijanis from Armenia and the Nagorno-Karabakh region of Azerbaijan and thus, paved the way for its military occupation.
-Lobbying efforts have been so successful that despite the many atrocities and brutal killings committed by Armenia against Azerbaijanis in the annexation of Nagorno-Karabakh and surrounding regions of the Republic of Azerbaijan, the Sumgayit events seem to carry more weight and continue to be the object of Western perception of Azerbaijan.
-This false perception has been established and well-maintained by Armenia even today to justifies its military occupation and exploitation of Azerbaijani territories for over 25 years.
+Once the Sumgayit event were over and order was re-established in the city, Armenians' outcry for the Karabakh region of Azerbaijan reached new heights.
+With the help of the Armenian diaspora and lobbies abroad, the Armenian side demanded that the Karabakh region should be annexed to Armenia.
+Claiming that Armenians were no longer safe in Azerbaijan, Armenia intensified its policy of ethnic cleansing of Azerbaijanis from Armenia and the Karabakh region of Azerbaijan and thus, paved the way for its military occupation.
+The Sumgayit event has been widely misused by the Armenian side also for the purposes of shadowing the many cases of its atrocities against Azerbaijanis in the course of occupation of the territories of the Republic of Azerbaijan.

-12 Ilyukhin, V (2010) "Interview with Vesti". http://vesti.az/news/52580
+&lt;sup>12 Ilyukhin, V (2010) "Interview with Vesti". http://vesti.az/news/52580